top of page

 Nobody came.

 “FUCK ME!” wailed across the overgrown wildflowers as the blunt needle pierced his fleshy palm.
-Not enough to stick but enough to start blood flowing, thoughts of tetanus, and heighten his sense of aloneness.
+Not enough to stick but enough to start blood flowing, tetanus thoughts, and heighten his sense of aloneness.
 Hurriedly placing the ten cups from the damp newspaper wrapped board onto the pine drying shelves behind his studio, midnight hid the lying dental instrument.
-Crumpling paper into the quick pained single stigmata reminded him of the sacrifices made for his passion.
+A careless crumpling of paper turned into a quick pained single stigmata, reminding him of the sacrifices made for his passion.

 The simple surprisingly thin runt of a teacup was the last throw of the day.
-The thimble of clay he easily could have thrown away became the night’s final love: his plus one.
+A thimble of clay he easily could have thrown away became the night’s final love: his plus one.

 *